Region: South West

-Aldershot’s transformation into a military town occurred as a result of the establishment of a temporary camp and training exercises held around the Chobham area in 1853.
-The success of these exercises led to a permanent camp for 20,000 troops of the British Army.
+Aldershot’s transformation from a small village of 875 people in 1851 into a military town of over 16,000 by 1861, occurred as a result of the establishment of a temporary camp and training exercises held around the Chobham area in 1853.
+The success of these exercises led to a permanent camp for troops of the British Army.
 Aldershot was selected due to its strategic location midway between London and the great port of Portsmouth.

 10,000 acres of the infertile heathland was purchased to the north of Aldershot Village.
-The new camp as split into North and South Camps, divided by the Basingstoke Canal.
-Wellesley occupies a large proportion of the original South Camp.
+The new camp was split into North and South Camps, divided by the Basingstoke Canal.

-The remaining buildings, including the iconic Cambridge Military Hospital, provide a unique record of the development of military history from the 1870s to the present day.
+Today Aldershot remains a military town, with the Garrison still at its heart.
+Several of the remaining Victorian buildings, including the iconic Cambridge Military Hospital, provide a unique record of the development of military history from the 1870s to the present day.
 They also serve as a poignant reminder to those who have served in the army or are connected to the area.

-The Land Trust is working in partnership with Grainger plc to maximise the benefits to local communities and wildlife from this significant public greenspace.
+The delivery of Wellesley lies with Grainger plc, with whom the Land Trust works in partnership to develop Wellesley Woodlands and maximise the benefits to local communities and wildlife from this important public greenspace.

 Blackwater Valley Countryside Partnership (BVCP) has been appointed by the Land Trust to manage Wellesley Woodlands on a daily basis.

 To contact the Land Trust about this site or how we could help manage your space please email our Estates Manager Steve Crosby .

 To enquire about holding an event on a Land Trust site, please click here.